-Statistics are based on a total of 3 compliance outcomes for the period between 1 April 2020 to 31 March 2021 Failure to comply with our recommendations is rare.
+Statistics are based on a total of 1 compliance outcome for the period between 1 April 2020 to 31 March 2021 Failure to comply with our recommendations is rare.
 An authority with a compliance rate below 100% should scrutinise those complaints where it failed to comply and identify any learning.
-Satisfactory remedy provided by the authority
+Satisfactory remedy provided by the authority satisfactory remedy decision Statistics are based on a total of 3 detailed investigations for the period between 1 April 2020 to 31 March 2021 NOTE: To allow authorities to respond to the Covid-19 pandemic, we did not accept new complaints and stopped investigating existing cases between March and June 2020.
+This reduced the number of complaints we received and decided in the 20-21 year.
+Please consider this when comparing data from previous years.

-In 0% of upheld cases we found the authority had provided a satisfactory remedy before the complaint reached the Ombudsman.
+In 50% of upheld cases we found the authority had provided a satisfactory remedy before the complaint reached the Ombudsman.
 This compares to an average of 16% in similar authorities.